DarkGame: Production

-The film is written by Gary Grant and Niall Johnson and directed by Howard J Ford.
-Tom George is producer for Happy Hour Productions.
-Ford was shown the script by George and chose to direct the film because he described it as "cool thriller with a character that has the potential to give it a bit of heart, and it was also kind of noirish.
-I thought I could make something totally different to the other films I've done”.
+The film was written by Gary Grant and Niall Johnson and directed by Howard J Ford.
+Tom George was the producer for Happy Hour Productions.
+George showed the script to Ford who chose to direct the film because he described it as "cool thriller with a character that has the potential to give it a bit of heart, and it was also kind of noirish.
+I thought I could make something totally different to the other films I've done".

-It is starring Ed Westwick alongside Rose Reynolds, Andrew P Stephen, Natalya Tsvetkova, Lola Wayne, and Rory Alexander as well as Joe Urquhart, Anthony Ofoegbu and Marc Danbury.
+It starred Ed Westwick alongside Rose Reynolds, Andrew P Stephen, Natalya Tsvetkova, Lola Wayne, and Rory Alexander as well as Joe Urquhart, Anthony Ofoegbu and Marc Danbury.

 Although set in Portland, Oregon, principal photography largely took place in Bristol, England.
 The film entered post-production in 2022.

 Release

 The film had a limited theatrical release on 20 February 2024, and had a digital media release on 21 October 2024.